-People love to stir things up and focus on all that is going wrong – in someone else’s life.
+People love to stir things up and focus on all that is going wrong – in someone else’s military life.
 We live in a society that thrives on reality T.V., gossip and rumors.
-As a military lifestyle expert, I can’t tell you how many milspouses’ contact me through the Direction Diva blog or via my facebook page asking me how to stop the gossip and drama that seems to permeate through our community.
+As a stress relief expert, I can’t tell you how many milspouses’ contact me through the blog or via my facebook page asking me how to stop the gossip and drama that seems to permeate through our community.
 There is nothing that frustrates me more than hearing fellow military spouses offer each other up to the gossip mongers.

 Right here on my post.